 The maximum loan amount can be up to 30% of annual PayPal sales.
 Your business can get funding in minutes and there is no early payment penalty.

 You need to have a PayPal Business or Premier account for 3 months or more.
 This means having a PayPal business account.
-You also have to process $20,000 – $20 million in annual PayPal sales if you have a Premier PayPal account or $15,000 – $20 million in annual PayPal sales if you have a Business PayPal account.
+You also have to process a least $20,000 in annual PayPal sales if you have a Premier PayPal account.
+Or you need at least $15,000 in annual PayPal sales if you have a Business PayPal account.

 And you have to pay off any existing PayPal Working Capital loan.